 Scary Cow is a film collective located in the San Francisco Bay Area.
 Open to everyone interested in making movies, Scary Cow’s mission is to build a film community that actively learns to make better films by making films.
-Scary Cow is run by its members and any revenue Scary Cow receives goes back out to its members in the form of screenings, budgets, classes, and more.
-We’ve made over 415 films and have given out well over $260,000 in budgets since we started in 2007.
+Scary Cow is run by its members and any revenue Scary Cow receives goes back out to its members in the form of screenings, budgets, and more.
+We’ve made almost 500 films and have given out well over $300,000 in budgets since we started in 2007.

 Scary Cow offers many benefits to its members including:

-1) Screenings for every film we make at the historic Castro theatre!
+• Screenings for every film we make at the historic Castro Theatre

-6) Access to our member and actor database
+• Access to our Member and Project Database

-7) The kick in the pants you need to help you make more films!
+• The kick in the pants you need to help you make more films

 How does Scary Cow work?

-What types of films does Scary Cow make?
+What types of film does Scary Cow make?
 Who owns the films?

-Any film made in Scary Cow remains entirely owned by the filmmakers.
-In other words, if you make the next Blair Witch Project in Scary Cow, you’ll keep the profits – we just hope you remember to thank us in your acceptance speech!
+Any film made in Scary Cow remains entirely owned by the filmmaker.
+In other words, if you make the next Blair Witch Project in Scary Cow, you’ll keep the profits.
+Please don’t forget to thank us in your acceptance speech!